Capacity Planning in High-Mix, Low-Volume, Make-To-Order Production

 Software Tools for Capacity Planning in MTO Environment

 There are some powerful, low-priced software tools for scheduling MTO production.
-These tools are also very useful for efficient capacity planning also.
-Unlike production scheduling, capacity planning does not demand job status updates from shop floor very regular because capacity planning is not required to be done as frequently as production scheduling.
+These tools are also very useful for efficient CP also.
+Unlike production scheduling, capacity planning does not demand job status updates from shop floor very regular because CP is not required to be done as frequently as production scheduling.
 Some difficulties faced in using software for production scheduling disappear while doing the same for capacity planning.
 Production managers in some industries are using powerful scheduling tools exclusively for capacity planning and getting a lot of benefit from this exercise alone.
 Optisol software tools,Schedlyzer and Schedlyzer Lite are very appropriate for efficient, proactive capacity planning in a wide range of job shops engaged in MTO production.
 Both of them all support fast, accurate and extensive what-if analysis as part of proactive capacity planning in make-to-order production.